ANUKSHMITHA0610/Microsoft-Classifying-Cybersecurity-Incidents-with-Machine-Learning/README.md

 ## 6. Model Interpretation

-### a.
-Feature Importance
-- **Objective**: Understanding the contribution of each feature to the model's predictions.
+**Feature Importance**: Understanding the contribution of each feature to the model's predictions.

   - Analyzed the feature importance using:
-    - **Model-Specific Methods**: We have used feature importance scores provided by models like Random Forest.
+    - **Model-Specific Methods**: We have used feature importance scores provided by models like Random Forest and XGBoost.

 i) __Feature Importances (Random Forest Classifier)__